Esteroids/eth-websites-competition/README.md

 ## Which .eth websites can participate?
 The competition is for newly created .eth websites in the previous month.
-Since there are so many new .eth websites created (more than 250),we will create an initial "Candidate list" for voting.
+Since there are so many new .eth websites created (more than 250),we will create an initial "Candidate list" for voting, the list will only include:

 1. .eth decentralized websites not redirecting or pulling most of the data from none decentralized sources.